So the storm is upon us. We’re all “hunkered down”, ready to ride out the storm from wherever we are.

 - If all else fails, try conversation!
 Use the time to catch up with your roommates, friends, or family.

 Above all, please stay safe!
-Hurricane Matthew is the real deal, and could cause a decent amount of damage.
+Any big enough storm could cause a decent amount of damage.
 Stay inside, stay safe, and try not to get too bored.